-If you have been reading about birth positions or birth tools, there is a good chance you may have read about using a peanut ball during labor.
+If you have been reading about birth positions or birth tools, you may have read about using a peanut ball during labor.
 As a birth ball fan girl, I am here to tell you they are 100% worth the hype that has been created around them.
-I love utilizing peanut balls during labor when supporting families as a birth doula or midwifery assistant because they help shorten labor, decrease chances of cesarean, and are incredibly helpful for those who choose to use an epidural!
+I love utilizing peanut balls during labor when supporting families as a birth doula or midwifery assistant because they help shorten labor, decrease the chances of cesarean, and are incredibly helpful for those who choose to use an epidural!

-Also, sometimes the hopsital may or may not have the correct size ball in supply.
-If you are a doula, I recommend at least having the different sized and shaped birth balls on hand in case your client needs them.
-It is always a fantastic idea to have a back up plan.
+Also, sometimes the hospital does not supply the correct size ball for parents.
+If you are a doula or birth worker who supports parents at births, I recommend at least having the different-sized and shaped birth balls on hand in case your client needs them.
+It is always a fantastic idea to have a backup plan.

 Jenni Jenkins – Sekine is an Oklahoma City Bereavement, Birth, & Postpartum doula and Child Birth Educator who serves her Central Oklahoma community.
 She is also a midwifery assistant with Holistic Birthing Services and began her journey as a student midwife with the Midwives College of Utah in 2022.